|

 The doctor drew back the curtain on the first bed.

-body almost invisible under the white sheetwith raggedly
+body almost invisible under the white sheetwith raggedly-cropped

-cropped dark hair and a face, though clearly once beautiful, prematurely
+dark hair, and a face which, though clearly once beautiful, was

 Oliel gasped.
 Then he whispered, "Gwirith?"

 The patient raised her head.
 "Oh, Oliel!
-Why did you come
+Why have you come

-after me?" she cried.
+after all this time?" she cried.
 "You must leave now!
-I am warning

 Hentmirë settled herself on the daybed beside the boy; Eowyn